Engee documentation

 Details

-Rectangular antenna sub-grid mesh size, specified as a single positive integer or a vector-string of positive integers 1 by 2.
+The size of the grid of rectangular antenna sublattices, specified as a single positive integer or vector-a string of positive integers 1 by 2.

-• If Grid size is an integer scalar, the antenna array has an equal number of sub-grids in each row and each column.
+• If Grid size is an integer scalar, then the antenna array has an equal number of sublattices in each row and each column.

-• If Grid size is a 1-by-2 row vector of the form [NumberOfRows, NumberOfColumns], then the first variable is the number of sub-grids in each column.
+• If Grid size is a 1 by 2 row vector of the form [numberOfRows, NumberOfColumns], then the first variable is the number of sublattices in each column.
 The second variable is the number of sublattices in each row.
-A row is along the local y-axis and a column is along the local z-axis.
-The figure shows how URA 3 by 2 subgrids can be reproduced when the Grid size parameter is set to [1,2].
+The row is located along the local y axis, and the column is located along the local z axis.
+The figure shows how to reproduce 3-by-2 URA sublattices when the Grid size parameter has the value [1,2].

 mvdr beamformer 2